Hypertangency of plane curves and the algebraic exceptional set: Introduction

-The above set is often referred to as the \emph{algebraic (or geometric) exceptional set} in the aforementioned circle of conjectures (see for example \cite{Lan86}); we denote it by $\cE(B)$, i.e.
+The set in the conjecture is often referred to as the \emph{algebraic exceptional set} (see for example \cite{Lan86}); we denote it by $\cE(B)$, i.e.

-Conjecturally, $\cE(B)$ is made of the curves that contain the only potentially infinite families of integral points in the affine surface $\PP^2 \setminus B$.
-We stress here that the condition ``degree of $B$ at least 4'' is equivalent to the fact that $(\PP^2,B)$ is of log general type.
+The curves $C \setminus B$ with $C \in \cE(B)$ are quasi-projective analogues of rational and elliptic curves, both arithmetically (they have a potentially infinite set of integral points when defined over a number field) and geometrically (see for example \cite{KMcK}).

-Historically, describing the distribution of integral points (and the exceptional set) in an affine surface of log-general type of the form $\PP^2 \setminus B$, as predicted by the conjectures of Lang and Vojta, has proven harder the fewer the irreducible components of the curve $B$.
-For instance, if $B$ has at least 4 components, much is known of the surface $\PP^2 \setminus B$, and in particular the above mentioned conjectures follow as an application of Schmidt's Subspace Theorem.
-The analogue result over function fields is a consequence of a generalized version of Mason-Stother's \emph{abc} theorem for polynomials, see \cite{BM}.
+Conjecture~\ref{conj:main} can be deduced by several conjectures of Lang, Vojta, Demailly and Campana, as in \cite[Conj.
+3.7]{Lang91}, \cite[Conj.
+3.4.3]{Vojta87} \cite{De97} and \cite[Conj.
+9.2 and 9.20]{Ca04} (see \cite{BG,SH,AT_book,DT_invit} for introductions and discussions), on the distribution of integral and rational points on quasi-projective surfaces defined over number fields and function fields.
+From the arithmetic point of view, $\cE(B)$ is conjecturally made of the curves that contain all potentially infinite families of integral points in the affine surface $\PP^2 \setminus B$.

-When $B$ has \emph{three} irreducible components, Vojta's Conjecture over number field is still an open problem.
-On the other hand, the proof of the function field version of Vojta's Conjecture in \cite{CZConic} and \cite{CZGm}, for the surface $\PP^2 \setminus B$ when $B$ has at least three irreducible components, implies that in this case all the curves in $\cE(B)$ have bounded degree (the same result in the so-called non-split case was proved by the first author together with Capuano in \cite{CaTur} building on the previous work \cite{Tur}).
-More recently \cite{Wang_etal} showed (as a special case of their Theorem 4) that, in the same settings, the exceptional set $\cE(B)$ is indeed a closed subset of $\PP^2$ and described a closed set containing it.
-Similar results had been previously obtained by Corvaja and Zannier in \cite{CZ00}.
+Historically, describing the set $\cE(B)$, has proven harder the fewer the irreducible components of the curve $B$, and Conjecture~\ref{conj:main} is open if $B$ has at most two components.
+When $B$ has at least three components, Corvaja and Zannier proved the function field version of Vojta's Conjecture for $\PP^2 \setminus B$, in \cite{CZConic} and \cite{CZGm}, which implies that curves in $\cE(B)$ have bounded degree (the same result in the so-called non-split case was proved in \cite{CaTur}, building upon \cite{Tur}).
+More recently \cite{Wang_etal} showed (as a special case of their Theorem 4) that the set $\cE(B)$ corresponds to a closed subset of $\PP^2$ and described a closed set containing it.
+If two of the three components are lines, this can be deduced from an earlier result in \cite{CZ00}, which covers also some non normal-crossing $B$, see Subsection \ref{sec-snc} for further details.